TheDarkHorseUprising/Powersistance/README.md

 # Powersistance

-A powershell script for persistance change the variables $pathofscript(relative path of the script) and $persist(process to persist) to suit what you require
+A powershell script for persistance change the variables $pathofscript(relative path to dir of the script) and $persist(process to persist) to suit what you require